modmore/docs/en/01_Commerce/v1/10_Reports.md

 Reports are grouped into categories.
 Some reports need a module to be installed and enabled for their reports to show up.

+### Discounts Reports

+The **Coupon Codes** report is only available if the [Coupons module](Modules/Cart/Coupons) is enabled.
+It will export a list of coupon codes, created in a certain timeframe, including how often they were used to date.

 ### Financial Reports

-The **Sales** report summarises the daily shop revenue over a period of time.
+The **Daily Sales** report summarises the daily shop revenue over a period of time.
 The report allows selecting a period for which to load the data, varying from 24 hours to 1 year, or all sales.
 The Sales report offers a Sales Chart, which is a line chart showing the sales data.

+The **Taxes Collected** report will create an export containing all individual order item tax records (i.e. the tax charged on each individual order item).

+The **Transactions** report creates an export with all transactions during a certain timeframe.

 ### Order Reports